gideonibemerejr/SEI-CC-2/work/w02/d1/01-css-flexbox-grid.md

 ### Why use CSS Grid?
 <br>

-- Quite simply, **CSS Grid** is a great option when you have:
+- **CSS Grid** is a great option when you have:
-	- A page layout like this, or as complex as you want:
+	1. A page layout like this (or as complex as you'd like):
 	<img src="https://i.imgur.com/tkBPUd0.png">
-	- Any other "components" that would benefit from a grid-type layout such as a "profile card", in other words, CSS Grid doesn't have to apply to the whole page - it can be useful for laying out smaller sections as well.
+	2. Any other "components" that would benefit from a grid-type layout such as a "profile card", in other words, CSS Grid doesn't have to apply to the whole page - it can be useful for laying out smaller sections as well.

 ---
 ### CSS Grid Fundamentals